Roloff Family Officially Back On Reality TV As TLC Announces ‘Little People, Big World’ Season 13, New Series

 Little People, Big World is back.
 TLC recently announced the return of the popular reality TV show centering on the lives of the Roloff family.
 The new season will start airing next month along with another offering from TLC, a new TV series called My Little Life.

-The latest season of the beloved reality show will air starting April 3 and will feature “more family, more babies and more milestones than ever before,” according to US Magazine.
-Little People, Big World tells the story of Matt, Amy, Zach, Jeremy and other members of the Roloff family as they go through their everyday lives.
+The latest season of the beloved reality show will air starting April 3 and will feature “more family, more babies and more milestones than ever before,” according to Us Magazine.
+Little People, Big World tells the story of Matt, Amy, Zach, Jeremy, and other members of the Roloff family as they go through their everyday lives.

 Based on what the stars of Little People, Big World have been posting on social media during the show’s hiatus, the new series will have lots of exciting things to offer.

-Two of the newest members of the Roloff clan, Jackson Kyle and Ember Jean will likely steal the limelight from their grandparents and parents.
+Two of the newest members of the Roloff clan, Jackson Kyle and Ember Jean, will likely steal the limelight from their grandparents and parents.
 Jackson was born on May 12 last year while the last LPBW episode aired on June 27.
 This means fans of the show know little of Jackson aside from what Tori and Zach have been sharing on social media.
-Jackson just turned ten-months-old and part of the show will likely focus on the many firsts the young Jackson has accomplished.
+Jackson just turned 10-months-old and part of the show will likely focus on the many firsts the young Jackson has accomplished.
 The show will also dwell on Jackson’s dwarfism and how the other members of the Roloff family, particularly his parents, dealt with the news.

 Some LPBW episodes will also show how Jeremy and Audrey prepared for the coming of their daughter Ember Jean, who was born on September 10.
 While Audrey was pregnant and busy with her birth plan, Jeremy was getting their new house ready.
 There will also be a two-hour special centered on the birth of Ember Jean.